 Carers, family and friends

 We also need to take account of our diverse community.
-Carers can be family, partners in a heterosexual or same sex relationship, a friend or neighbour.
+Carers can be family, partner in a heterosexual, or same sex relationship, a friend or neighbour.
 They can be of any age, disability, any religion or social, cultural or ethnic group.

 There are Carer Champions on most wards and community teams across GMMH who are the links for carer information.
 The Carer Champions attend training days to equip them with information to share with their team and carers.

 The Trust employs dedicated Carer Support Workers to support carers both practically and emotionally and run carer awareness training for staff.
 We also have a Trust-wide Carers' Lead.